pradyumn5000/DSAI_Project/README.md

 For our lyrics data, we removed common stop words such as 'I', 'is', 'are'.

 ## Models Used
+To find the model that best predicts popularity, we tried 3 different machine learning techniques on the numerical variables.
 1. Multivariate Regression
 2. Random Forest Regression
 3. Neural Networks with Numerical Variables
-4. Neural Networks with NLP

-To find the model that best predicts popularity, we tried 3 different machine learning techniques on the numerical variables.

 The result was that Neural Networks = Random Forest > Multivariate Regression, with Neural Networks giving Absolute Mean Error of +/-0.17 where popularity ranges from 0 to 1.

-Neural Networks with NLP performed similarly to Neural Networks with Numerical Variables.
+Then we tried Neural Networks with NLP, where it performed similarly to Neural Networks with Numerical Variables (±0.19 AME).

 ## Evaluation of Models
 The results showed that Multivariate Regression was the worst performing model out of the three.
 This fits our hypothesis of non-linearity relationship between variables.